aeternity/AEXs/AEXS/aex-7.md

 We encode the resulting string with `base58` so it will be compatible with URLs.

-### Adding an ID to the Request
+### Adding context to a request

-It might make sense to include a random ID for all "Requests", and then send this ID back with the "Responses".
-This would allow the initiating application to provide additional context info for that specific request.
-However, we decided against that because it means that not the complete state is contained in the data that is sent.
-There are scenarios where the recipient of the Response is not the same application / device that initiated the request.
+In some situations it makes sense to include context to a request, which is then also sent back with the response.

-Example:
+This could for example be used to attach IDs to requests to track their state.

-1. User uses web extension to prepare a transaction
+The context should be used with caution because:

-2. User scans prepared transaction QR with mobile phone to sign
+1. It will increase the size of both the request and response QR.
-3. User broadcasts the transaction on the mobile phone directly
+2. You cannot be sure that the response is received on the same device that created the original request. (eg. prepare in chrome extension > signing on offline device > broadcasting with mobile phone)

-So in this example, the ID would be useless to the broadcasting app on the phone because the context would be missing.
+This context will be added as an optional parameter to all the default message types.

 ## Implementation